TextExpander/TextExpanderTouchSDK/README.md

 - UISearchBar
 - UIWebView

+Objective-C:
 1. Import the TextExpander header into your view controller's header:<pre>#import "SMTEDelegateController.h"</pre>
-2. Add an SMTEDelegateController to your view controller's subclass:<pre>@property (nonatomic, strong) SMTEDelegateController *textExpander;</pre>
+2. Add an SMTEDelegateController to your view controller:<pre>@property (nonatomic, strong) SMTEDelegateController *textExpander;</pre>
 3. In your view controller's viewDidLoad method, initialize SMTEDelegateController and make it the delegate of your view(s):<pre>self.textExpander = [[SMTEDelegateController alloc] init];<br>[self.textView setDelegate:self.textExpander];<br>[self.textExpander setNextDelegate:self];</pre>

+Swift:
+1. Import the TextExpander module into your view controller class:<pre>import TextExpander</pre>
+2. Add an SMTEDelegateController to your view controller:<pre>var textExpander: SMTEDelegateController?</pre>
+3. In your view controller's viewDidLoad method, initialize SMTEDelegateController and make it a delegate of your view(s):<pre>self.textExpander = SMTEDelegateController(); self.textView!.delegate = self.textExpander</pre>

-## Disabling TextExpander Custom Keyboard Expansions (NEW in 3.0 / iOS 8 Only)
+## Disabling TextExpander Custom Keyboard Expansions

-TextExpander 3.0 will ship with a custom keyboard, which can expand TextExpander abbreviations when typed.
+TextExpander 3 and 4 ship with a custom keyboard, which can expand TextExpander abbreviations when typed.

 Custom keyboards do not support rich text, and their UI is limited such that they cannot support fill-ins.